VishalVatsal97/GO_Cache/README.md

 1. `cd src/github.com/ParallelDots`
 2. Run `go build ./...` .
 This will create executables for all the files in their respective directory.
-3. Run server and client executables in seperate terminals.
+3. Run `server` and `client` executables in seperate terminals.
+4. For server use `server -cache` to enable caching as by default it is disabled and for client use `client -requests=value` to specify number of concurrent requests to send.

 ### Approach